A session is a handle, not a store

 Participants and attribution

-A session isn’t limited to one human and one bot.
-Multiple participants — humans and AIs — can share a session, and every message is attributed to its sender.Agent handoff
+A session is not limited to one human and one bot.
+Multiple participants - humans and AIs - can share a session, and every message is attributed to its sender.Sub-agent handoff

-A session has a current agent, and you can hand off mid-conversation to a specialist.
+A session has a current sub-agent, and you can hand off mid-conversation to another sub-agent.
 The handoff fires anagent.handoff

 lifecycle hook.